Graduate Minors in Computer Science

 Students pursuing graduate degrees in other departments may declare a minor in Computer Science as permitted by Graduate School rules using the procedure given below.

-A minor in a Master’s program consists of at least 9 hours of courses.
-A minor in a Ph.D. program consists of at least 15 hours of courses.
+A minor in a Master’s program consists of at least 9 hours of courses (3 classes).
+A minor in a Ph.D. program consists of at least 15 hours of courses (5 classes).
 None of the proposed coursework should be cross-listed in the student’s home department (but this may be excepted).
 Declaration of a minor in Computer Science must be authorized by the Computer Science faculty.
 Declaration of a minor spanning multiple fields including Computer Science must be approved by the Computer Science faculty.